Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Nested Dissection Sparse Matrix Ordering

 \section{Nested Dissection Sparse Matrix Ordering}

 The nested dissection algorithm is a heuristic used to order the rows and columns of a sparse matrix before applying Gaussian elimination to the matrix.
 When computing an LU decomposition of a sparse matrix $A$ as $A = LU$, the factors $L$ (lower triangular) and $U$ (upper triangular) are typically less sparse than the original matrix $A$.
 The extra nonzeros which are introduced in the factors are known as the fill-in.
-However, reordering the matrix before performing the numerical factorization can greatly reduce this fill-in.
-Nested dissection is known to produce orderings that drastically reduce the fill.
-This is illustrated in \cref{fig:ND} for the matrix \texttt{nos5}\footnote{https://sparse.tamu.edu/HB/nos5} from the SuiteSparse matrix collection.
-This matrix has 468 rows and columns and 5172 nonzeros elements.
-It is structurally symmetric, so it's sparsity pattern can be represented by a graph with 468 nodes and 5172 edges. \Cref{fig:ND}(a) shows the sparsity pattern of the original matrix, (b) shows the sparse factor $L$ and $U$ of the original matrix, (c) is the matrix permuted with a minimum degree fill-reducing ordering, and finally (d) shows the $L$ and $U$ factors of the reordered matrix.
-Reordering the matrix reduces the nonzeros in the LU factors from $54,\!882$ to $36,\!872$.
+However, reordering the matrix before performing the numerical factorization can greatly reduce this fill-in, and nested dissection is known to produce orderings that drastically reduce the fill.
+This is illustrated in Figure \ref{fig:ND} for the matrix \texttt{nos4}\footnote{https://sparse.tamu.edu/HB/nos4} from the SuiteSparse matrix collection.

 Nested dissection orders the rows and columns of a sparse matrix $A$ as follows.
 Consider the graph $G$ corresponding to the sparsity pattern of $A$ if $A$ is symmetric, or to $A^T + A$ otherwise.
-Find for a minimal vertex separator $V_S$ of $G$, that splits $G$ into two unconnected sets of nodes $V_A$ and $V_B$.
+Find a minimal vertex separator $V_S$ of $G$, that splits $G$ into two unconnected sets of nodes $V_A$ and $V_B$.
 Then first order the matrix rows and columns corresponding to the nodes in $V_A$ using nested dissection (recursively), next, number the rows and columns corresponding to the nodes in $V_B$ using nested dissection, and lastly, order the rows and columns corresponding the nodes in the vertex separator $V_S$.